 It can help installing classic ISO based systems and provides a CLI options for the most common options needed to do so.
 To install it, from a terminal prompt enter:

 sudo apt install virtinst

 There are several options available when using virt-install.
 For example:

 virt-install -n web_devel -r 8192 \ --disk path=/home/doug/vm/web_devel.img,bus=virtio,size=50 \ -c focal-desktop-amd64.iso \ --network network=default,model=virtio \ --video=vmvga --graphics vnc,listen=0.0.0.0 --noautoconsole -v --vcpus=4

-There are much more arguments that can be found in the man page, explaining those of the example above one by one:
+There are many more arguments that can be found in the man page.
+Explaining those of the example above one by one:

 - -n web_devel

 the name of the new virtual machine will be web_devel in this example.